Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 - Create and edit organizations and groups

-- Create new agents and add them to one or more groups and one organization
+- Create new team members and add them to one or more groups and one organization

 - Limit an agent's access to one or more groups